Agricultural Income – Meaning and Tax Treatment

 - The difference between (a) and (b) is the amount of tax payable by the assessee.
 This process of computation is, however, followed only if the assessee’s non-agricultural income is in excess of the basic exemption slab.

-Clearly, despite agricultural income being tax-exempt, assessees have to be extra careful while dealing with such income.
-They must make sure that they aggregate agricultural income with their total income to avoid interest payments and possible penalties for concealment of income.
+Clearly, despite agricultural income being tax-exempt, assessees should be cautious while dealing with such income.
+Taxpayers must make sure that they aggregate agricultural income with their total income to avoid interest payments and possible penalties for concealment of income.
 Assessees must also maintain credible records to provide the tax authorities with proof of ownership of agricultural land and evidence of having earned agricultural income.

 To know more about the concept of Tax Audit Turnover in Income Tax, click here.